 For most of us, options for true green cremation are still relatively limited.
 Never the less, cremation is generally considered to be less damaging to the environment than traditional in-ground burial.
 Cremation doesn’t require the vast acreage of land needed for cemeteries and doesn’t leave behind some 800,000 gallons of formaldehyde each year.
 With in-ground burial, there is also the problem of huge amounts of unrecycled metals, concrete, and wood left in the ground.

-But cremation is far from perfect.
+But even green cremation is far from perfect.
 Its facilities consume large amounts of energy and release greenhouse gases, mercury, and other particulate matter into the atmosphere.
 State-of-the-art cremation furnaces have come a long way in reducing emissions, but they still burn natural gas which means the release of potentially harmful carbon dioxide and other gases.

 New technologies for filtering and metal abatement continue to be put into service along with improvements in energy efficiency.
 Nevertheless, critics argue that the environmental impact of cremation is still much too severe.